aeishan/ciniplex_oa/README.md

 - Implementing a **database** to store and retrieve user-generated stylistic presets, enabling users to save their settings for future use.
 - Introducing a **login system** to enhance personalization, allowing users to access and manage their customized settings across different sessions.
 - Implementing **file security measures** to scan uploaded files and prevent potential security threats, ensuring a safe user experience.

 ---

+## ℹ️ Additional Information

+- Running `npm start` may display warnings in the console.
+These warnings originate from `react-datepicker` and its associated styles.
+However, they **do not impact the functionality** of the website in any way.

+---